The-OpenROAD-Project/OpenLane/docs/source/installation_win.rst

     docker-desktop         Stopped         2
     docker-desktop-data    Stopped         2

-Or if you get this error, similarly you need to start the `Docker Desktop on Windows`.
+Or if you get this error similar to below, then you need to start the `Docker Desktop on Windows`.

 .. code-block::